-In 2018 Easton was served by two Registrars of Voters, one Democrat and one Republican, who are elected state officials whose charge is to guarantee and preserve the voting rights of the citizens of their town in a fair and equitable manner.
+In 2019, Easton is served by two Registrars of Voters, one Democrat and one Republican, who are elected state officials whose charge is to guarantee and preserve the voting rights of the citizens of their town in a fair and equitable manner.
 Upon their election, each Registrar appoints a Deputy who assists their respective Registrar in the performance of his or her duties.
 David Smith continues to serve as the Democratic Registrar, and Vincent Caprio serves as the Republican Registrar.
 Both Registrars serve the public in an apolitical manner to ensure a fair and non-partisan experience for everyone.
 Jim Bromer and Nathalie Taranto serve ably as Deputy Registrars, while Susanne Smith and Tom Herrmann act as able assistants.

 The Registrars are responsible for most all of the duties concerning elections, with few exceptions.
 The Town Clerk is responsible for absentee ballots until they are delivered to the Registrars, the ballot layout and submission of nominating petitions.
+The Secretary of the State and Registrars also focus more today on election security, in light of attempted incursions on elections systems nationally.